qszhuan/hostsman/README.md

 #### Add single mapping

-Run `hoste -i my.local3:192.1.1.3`, it will insert new mapping:
+Run `hostsman -i my.local3:192.1.1.3`, it will insert new mapping:

 `192.1.1.3		my.local3`

 If not given ip, the default value `127.0.0.1` will be used:

-Run `hoste -i my.local4`, it will insert mapping:
+Run `hostsman -i my.local4`, it will insert mapping:

 `127.0.0.1 		my.local4`

 #### Add multiple mappings.

-Run `hoste -r my.local my.local2:192.1.1.3`
+Run `hostsman -r my.local my.local2:192.1.1.3`

 ### *$ Remove mapping*

-Run `hoste -r my.local` to remove `my.local`
+Run `hostsman -r my.local` to remove `my.local`

-** A backup file will be created for every removal operation(when the hostname is existed) **
+*A backup file will be created for every removal operation(when the hostname is existed) *